moul/u/README.md

 func PrettyJSON(input interface{}) string
     PrettyJSON returns an indented JSON representation of the passed input.

+func SafeExec(cmd *exec.Cmd) string
+    SafeExec runs a command and return a string containing the combined standard output and standard error.
+If the program fails, the result of `err` is appended to the output.

 func Sha1(data []byte) []byte
 func Sha1Hex(data []byte) string func ShortDuration(d time.Duration) string